younes200/LMPaymentKit/README.md

-# PaymentKit
+# LMPaymentKit

-PaymentKit is a utility library for writing payment forms in iOS apps.
+LMPaymentKit is a fork of PaymentKit by Stripe - a utility library for writing payment forms in iOS apps.
+Development over there seems to have stopped, with PRs from contributors being ignored for nearly a year.
+I'll be picking up from where they left off here :)

 Just add `PKView` to your application, and it'll take care accepting card numbers, expiry, cvc and zip.
 Alternatively, we've provided a bunch of classes that you can use yourself to add formatting, validation and restricting input of `UITextField`s.